serhiyb/dietas-guide/index.md

+# Welcome to Amazonian Plant Dietas

+We work with different Amazonian Master Plants and offer Dieta Kits for sale.
+The Dieta Kit contains:
+- Detailed instructions on how to do the Dieta on your own.
+- Preparatory plants that will cleanse and prepare your body and spirit for the Dieta.
+- The actual Master Plant conviniently dosed and pre-packed for you in the tea bags.

+The list of Master Plants currently available for purchase:
+1. Bobinsana
+2. Ajo Sacha
+3. Remo Caspi
+4. Chullachaqui Caspi

+All the plants are wild harfested in the Rainforest by our friends in Peru.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/serhiyb/dietas-guide/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.